mvllow/lilvim/README.md

 We demonstrate Neovim's built-in capabilities and lower the platform's barrier to entry for new users.
 This lightweight approach encourages users to first understand the platform's features before adding plugins.

-### Idiomatic initialising
+### Idiomatic loading

-The `plugin` directory is used to conditonally load lilvim modules, removing the need to manually require or 'setup' modules.
+Neovim's `plugin` directory automatically loads all modules on startup.
+Each module is self-contained and can be copied individually.

 ## Related